asha23/Trial-Reach-Code-Test-Final/README.md

 #################################################

-The project took 2 hours to create with a further 1.5 hours for browser testing.
+The project took 2 hours to create with a further 20 mins for minor IE bug fixes

 I have assumed that due to there not being any javascript in this project that HTML5 markup would not render correctly in unsupported browsers.
 This would require perhaps the modernizr library.